-- H5.3 All examinations are invigilated and guidance for invigilators is provided by the Head of Academic Registry (see Appendix 5). - H5.4 It is the responsibility of the Head of Academic Registry to publish or arrange publication of the examination timetable in good time. - H5.5 It is the responsibility of the student to ensure they present for examination in accordance with the published schedule.
-Failure to attend an examination is counted as a sit and attracts a mark of zero unless personal circumstances are accepted (see section H10). - H5.6 The University may require students to register for examinations and reserves the right to make a charge for this. - H5.7 Exceptionally, it may be necessary for a student to sit an examination outside the United Kingdom.
-Specific procedures have been agreed for these circumstances and are detailed in Appendix 5. - H5.8 Examination scripts are not generally returned to students.
-Where they are retained by the University, they are stored in line with the University's prevailing document retention policy and may then be destroyed. - H5.9 Faculties are responsible for the detailed arrangements for other forms of assessment such as coursework, practicals and presentations and for the notification of arrangements to students. - H6 DISABLED STUDENTS AND/OR THOSE WITH LEARNING DIFFICULTIES - H6.1 The University supports the operation of appropriate reasonable adjustments for students undertaking assessment including timed examinations where a valid claim has been made and agreed by an assessment modifications panel in accordance with the relevant procedures (see Appendix 6). - H6.2 Requests for reasonable adjustments may be refused where insufficient notice is given. - H7 IMPARTIALITY IN ASSESSMENT PRACTICE - H7.1 All assessed work will be internally moderated and, for submissions above Level 4, must incorporate an appropriate level of external examiner involvement.
+H5.3 All examinations are invigilated and guidance for invigilators is provided by the Head of Academic Registry (see Appendix 5).
+H5.4 It is the responsibility of the Head of Academic Registry to publish or arrange publication of the examination timetable in good time.
+H5.5 It is the responsibility of the student to ensure they present for examination in accordance with the published schedule.
+Failure to attend an examination is counted as a sit and attracts a mark of zero unless personal circumstances are accepted (see section H10).
+H5.6 The University may require students to register for examinations and reserves the right to make a charge for this.
+H5.7 Exceptionally, it may be necessary for a student to sit an examination outside the United Kingdom.
+Specific procedures have been agreed for these circumstances and are detailed in Appendix 5 .
+H5.8 Examination scripts are not generally returned to students.
+Where they are retained by the University, they are stored in line with the University's prevailing document retention policy and may then be destroyed.
+H5.9 Faculties are responsible for the detailed arrangements for other forms of assessment such as coursework, practicals and presentations and for the notification of arrangements to students.
+H6 DISABLED STUDENTS AND/OR THOSE WITH LEARNING DIFFICULTIES H6.1 The University supports the operation of appropriate reasonable adjustments for students undertaking assessment including timed examinations where a valid claim has been made and agreed by an assessment modifications panel in accordance with the relevant procedures (see Appendix 6).
+H6.2 Requests for reasonable adjustments may be refused where insufficient notice is given.
+H7 IMPARTIALITY IN ASSESSMENT PRACTICE H7.1 All assessed work will be internally moderated and, for submissions above Level 4, must incorporate an appropriate level of external examiner involvement.
 The involvement of external examiners with assessment at Level 4 or below is not normally required but may be agreed at validation where this is felt appropriate.
 Details of institutional policy are given in the QMH Chapter 7.

-- H7.2 Marking schemes are required for any piece of formally assessed work on taught degree, certificate or diploma programmes and will be made available to internal moderators and external examiners. - H7.3 Students will receive constructive, appropriate and timely feedback on all elements of assessment.
-Grades and feedback are aligned with marking criteria which are published to students. - H7.4 Examination scripts are anonymised and are marked as such. - H7.5 Examiners/assessors must declare any close personal or business relationship with a student that could reasonably question the impartiality of the examining/assessment process.
-The Chair of the relevant Assessment Board will determine appropriate action in such cases.
+H7.2 Marking schemes are required for any piece of formally assessed work on taught degree, certificate or diploma programmes and will be made available to internal moderators and external examiners.
+H7.3 Students will receive constructive, appropriate and timely feedback on all elements of assessment.
+Grades and feedback are aligned with marking criteria which are a student that could reasonably question the impartiality of the published to students.